coderkevin/mini-nes/DIRECTIONS.md

 4. `sudo systemctl restart nfc_poll`
 5. Try it out!
 Place one of your cartridges on the reader and the screen should go black for a couple seconds, then bring up your game.
 Remove it and it should go back to the dashboard.

-*** Known issue ***
-From here, I've got a problem currently.
-It doesn't seem to recognize joystick inputs for the games that are loaded this way, and pressing any key on the keyboard restarts Emulation Station.
-I'll continue to work on this, but if you have a solution, contact me!

 ## Install nes_buttons
 1. Ensure you are logged in as `pi` and in the `/home/pi` directory.
 2. (If you haven't already) `git clone https://github.com/coderkevin/mini-nes.git`